zheng416/personal-site/src/data/about.md

 - At 18, I started college and made interesting decisions as a freshman.
 Classes, Jobs, Friends, etc.

 - At 22, I finally launched this website.
 Yes, it took a while.
-Special thanks to Athena Yao.

 # I like